 Substitute statements.
 If you are not using the official IRS form to furnish statements to recipients, see Pub.
 1179 for specific rules about providing "substitute" statements to recipients.
-Generally, a substitute is any statement other than Copy B (and C in some cases) of the official form.
+Generally, a substitute is any statement other than Copy B of the official form.
 You may develop them yourself or buy them from a private printer.
 However, the substitutes must comply with the format and content requirements specified in Pub.
 1179.